SoftLife0/Central-Connect/README.md

-# Getting Started with Central Connect for Alumni's using Create React App
+# Central Connect for Alumni's

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).